jasonzh0/kubeman/README.md

 kubeman apply --file templates.py --skip-build
 ```

-The CLI will:
-1. Import your template file (which should contain `@TemplateRegistry.register` decorated classes)
-2. Discover all registered templates
-3. Render each template to the `manifests/` directory
-4. For `apply`, also run `kubectl apply` on the rendered manifests
+The CLI imports your template file (containing `@TemplateRegistry.register` decorated classes), discovers all registered templates, renders each to the `manifests/` directory, and for `apply`, runs `kubectl apply` on the rendered manifests.

 **Example template file (`templates.py`):**
 ```python
 from kubeman import KubernetesResource, TemplateRegistry